 - Color of the printing ink(s) used

-Unfortunately, these regulations have not kept up with our aging population’s needs, who may struggle with reduced vision.
+Unfortunately, these regulations have not kept up with the accessibility needs of our aging population, who may struggle with reduced vision.
 According to the United States Census Bureau, baby boomers account for about 73 million consumers.
 By 2030, all of the generation born between 1946 to 1964 will be at least 65-years-old.

 Of equal concern are the 246 million people worldwide who have impaired vision, according to the United Nations World Health Organization (WHO).

-Misreading expiration dates, especially on sensitive products such as medications, could jeopardize consumers’ health and a brand’s reputation.
+Misreading expiration dates, especially on sensitive products such as medications, could jeopardize the health of consumers and the reputations of leading brands.
 In the event of a product recall, lot codes are equally critical to both the supply chain and consumers because they both must quickly discern whether products are subject to the recall.

 Product Types on FDA List of Recalls, Market Withdrawals, and Safety Alerts